Author

 Topic range & voice

 Defies easy categorization.
-Gaming reviews (Fable, Zoo Tycoon, Syberia II, Viva Piñata), casino primers (three detailed guides on blackjack, baccarat, roulette), personal essays on employment and class anxiety, travel guides to Ottawa and Prince Edward Island, restaurant reviews and museum walkthroughs, a technical product review, recipes, cultural criticism.
+Gaming reviews (Fable, Zoo Tycoon, Syberia II, Viva Piñata), casino primers (three detailed guides on blackjack, baccarat, roulette), personal essays on employment and class anxiety, travel guides to Ottawa and Prince Edward Island, restaurant reviews and museum walkthroughs, a technical product review, recipes, summer-movie predictions, and a treatise on grocery-bag packing protocol.
 The range suggests either formidable research discipline or genuine breadth of interest — or both.

 Voice is direct, observational, and laced with dry wit.
 She deploys asides without apology, flags logical fallacies in public discourse, admits uncertainty, and isn't afraid to sound frustrated or self-aware.
 There's no performative authority; instead, a smart companion navigating disappointment, finding value, unpacking complexity.
-She trusts her audience's intelligence.
+She trusts her audience's intelligence — and is happy to issue numbered Golden Rules to grocery-store cashiers when the trust isn't reciprocated.

 Evolution & throughlines

-Beauty's byline appears sporadically in 2002–2003 (holiday recipes, logical-fallacy critique), then intensifies from 2004 onward, peaking in 2005.
-Three intertwined themes emerge: life after university (work, money, time scarcity), leisure as a form of knowledge (games, gambling, travel, art), and consumer culture's friction with authenticity (fake tans, mass-produced clothing, customer-service theater).
+Beauty's byline appears sporadically in 2002–2003 (holiday recipes, the maxbeauty correlation/causation essay, an art gallery review), then intensifies from 2004 onward, peaking in 2005 with nine pieces.
+Three intertwined themes emerge: life after university (work, money, time scarcity), leisure as a form of knowledge (games, gambling, travel, art), and consumer culture's friction with authenticity (fake tans, mass-produced clothing, customer-service theater, grocery bagging as moral test).
 Her 2004–2005 pieces often circle back to work-life degradation — employed full-time, exhausted, shopping only by corporate default, nostalgic for pre-career abundance.

 Identity clues